priyank-p/reminder-app/docs/index.md

 app will start on boot type `startup` in the search bar and then look for reminder app if the status says it disabled right click on it and enable it.

+You can also do it manually by running `pm2 startup` and following its instructions, though this command does not work on windows hence windows user need to run the script.

 # Manually starting reminder-app

 You can also manually start the reminder-app using `pm2`.